steveabouem/Tweeter-/README.md

 ## Directories
 Feel free to navigate through all folders in the repository.
 They have been organised by purpose: 'public' for the front end, and 'server' for the back end.

+## Getting started
+Clone the repository, then open the folder *Tweeter-resubmission*.
+Run the *npm install* command to set up all the necessary dependencies then run the command *node server/index.js* to start the server.
+Navigate and test ad voluntatem.

 ## Dependencies
 - Body-parser
 - Chance